orangejuice/blog/data/activity/movie-大路-1954/record.en.md

   subtitle: 1954 / Italy / Drama / Federico Fellini / Anthony Quinn, Giulietta Masina
 ---

-The cruelty and suffering of life, the disappearance without a trace in death, that is the true face of the world.
-An outstanding performance.
-The year 1954.
-It makes me wonder, what kind of films would people in BC make, what about people in AD 1000, and what about those in AD 3000?
-Suffering is eternal, if one day people forget about suffering, they will definitely not be happy.
+The cruelty of life and the traceless disappearance of death, this is the true face of the world.
+A brilliant performance.
+1954.
+It inevitably makes me wonder, what kind of movies would people in the BC era make?
+What about the people in the year 1000?
+What about in the year 3000?
+Pain is eternal.
+If one day people forget pain, they certainly won't be happy.